robderon/WebApplicationArchitectures/Workshop10.md

 of course, if you find yourself in a situation where you don't like the final product, don't learn anything, and work alone : RUN !

 in any case, you should ALWAYS have your side projects, your personal web projects.
-This what I meant when I said "have fun" This is how Dailymotion came to life.
+This is what I meant when I said "have fun" This is how Dailymotion came to life.
 I had my side projects, since the beginning of my web career.

 Thank you for your participation to this module.
 I hope you've learnt things that will help you **build projects you love**, and **have fun** while coding !